ARMmbed/mbed-os/tools/importer/README.md

 Note: Only files present in folder will be copied, directories inside the folder will not be copied.

 `commit_sha` is list of commits present in mbed-os repo.
-These commits will be applied after copying files and folders listed above.Each commit in the commit_sha list is cherry-picked and applied with the -x option, which records the SHA of the source commit in the commit message.
+They are used to be on top of the update - we are changing the upstream repository.
+To illustrate, the upstream repository does not contain Mbed OS specific change.
+To apply this change for every update, we add this commit SHA to the `commit_sha`.
+Every update we do, will use this sha and apply it on top of the latest update.
+Each commit in the commit_sha list is cherry-picked and applied with the -x option, which records the SHA of the source commit in the commit message.
 Note: You must resolve any conflicts that arise during this cherry-pick process.
 Make sure that the "(cherry picked from commit ...)" statement is present in the commit message.
 Re-execute the python script to apply rest of the SHA commits.

 ```json